Offshore Wind shows rising curves.

 The SOV has been taken in use for longer distances

-An SOV vessel (Service Operation Vessel) is a dedicated vessel to carry service technicians, equipment, spares and tools to and from the offshore wind farms.
+An SOV vessel (Service Operation Vessel) is a dedicated vessel that carries service technicians, equipment, spares and tools to and from offshore wind farms.
 The vessels function as floating hotels, workshops and warehouses.
 They are larger than CTVs, and can typically carry 60-90 people.
 The vessels transit to the wind farms and stay positioned there for a longer period on time.
 They must have very good seakeeping standards, both in transit and when positioned, for the wellbeing and safety of the on-board personnel.

 Getting the best from Oil & Gas in Offshore Renewables

-The Norwegian maritime cluster has already gained much knowledge and references related to the installation, operation and maintenance of various offshore wind farms.
-This includes equipment and solutions, ship designs and shipbuilding.
-Innovative, award-winning solutions have evolved, which can help reduce the Levelized Cost Of Energy (LCOE).
+The Norwegian maritime cluster has already gained much knowledge and references related to the installation, operation, and maintenance of various offshore wind farms.
+This includes equipment and solutions, ship designs, and shipbuilding.
+Innovative, award-winning solutions have evolved, which can help reduce the levelized cost of energy (LCOE).

 SOV vessels come at a high investment cost.
 However, as the prognoses for future growth in far-from-shore wind farms are this potent, the timing is now.